 Sarah has worked for more than 15 years in higher education and has experience in volunteer management, communication, program management, and alumni relations activities.
 She is a firm believer that relationships matter in all angles of her work at UVM and beyond.

 Sarah earned a Bachelor of Science from Wheaton College in 2005 and a Master’s in Education from UVM in 2010.
 She currently lives in South Burlington, Vermont, with her yellow lab, Salty.

-Yvonne Lockerby: Vice chair, board of directors; Planned Parenthood of Northern New England
+Yvonne Lockerby (Vice-chair): Planned Parenthood of Northern New England

 Yvonne is currently the VP of Centralized Operations at Planned Parenthood of Northern New England.
 She has over 20 years experience in operations across multiple industries.
 Her passion and love for animals led her to joining the HSCC Board in 2020 and she is thrilled to be able to use her skills for the betterment of animals and the organizations that serve them.
 She and her husband Dennis live in Colchester with their two rescue dogs Chase and Penny.